open-webui/docs/docs/getting-started/env-configuration.md

 #### `COMFYUI_FLUX`

 - Default: `False`
 - Description: Sets ComfyUI to Flux mode.
 Only set if Flux is required, as the workflow is completely different and is not at all compatible with other models.
 Requires a recent version of ComfyUI.
 Flux currently does not support custom cfg_scale settings.
+Requires a recent version of ComfyUI and the following files to be present in your ComfyUI installation:

+    - The model checkpoints, with the `sft` extension, located at **both** `models/checkpoints` and `models/unet`.
+In order to avoid duplicates wasting disk space, the `mklink` command can be used for Windows (or `ln` with the `-s` option for macOS/Linux).
+The model checkpoints can be found in [the black-forest-labs HuggingFace page](https://huggingface.co/black-forest-labs) - simply choose the Flux variant you want to run and download the big file with the `sft` extension.

+    - `clip_l.safetensors` located at `models/clip`.
+It can be downloaded [here](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main).

+    - `t5xxl_fp16.safetensors` located at `models/clip`, unless `COMFYUI_FLUX_FP8_CLIP` is enabled.
+It can be downloaded [here](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main).

+    - `ae.sft` located at `models/vae`.
+It can be downloaded [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell/blob/main/ae.sft) for Schnell and [here](https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/ae.sft) for dev.

 #### `COMFYUI_FLUX_WEIGHT_DTYPE`